 This report is a post-season analysis of the performance of the CRiSP portion of the Real-Time/CRiSP complex.
-Observed 2001 data are compared to predictions made by CRiSP/Real-Time during the 2001 outmigration for arrival timing, water temperature, and total dissolved gas.
+Observed 2002 data are compared to predictions made by CRiSP/Real-Time during the 2002 outmigration for arrival timing, water temperature, and total dissolved gas.
 Also, flow and spill predictions made during the season at various dams are compared to data.

 CRiSP model runs consistently demonstrate that basic mechanisms of migration can be applied to Columbia River fish movements and their survival tracked downstream.
-As a part of RealTime/CRiSP, CRiSP is absolutely dependent on the arrival distributions predicted by the RealTime portion of the model and other river environment inputs such as flow and spill data that were updated approximately monthly.
+As a part of RealTime/CRiSP, CRiSP is absolutely dependent on the arrival distributions predicted by the RealTime portion of the model and other river environment inputs such as flow and spill data.